flowplayer/wordpress-flowplayer/readme.txt

 = How do I create a playlist? =

-Edit the video you want to add to a playlits and there should be a playlist box.
+Edit the video you want to add to a playlist and there should be a playlist box.
 You can choose an existing playlist or create a new one there.
 You can add the playlist to a post via the "Add Video" button under the post title.

+= How do I set multi-resolution videos? =

+With Flowplayer HTML5 for WordPress v1.10.0 we have included [multi-resolution videos support](https://flowplayer.org/docs/drive.html#quality-selector-plugin?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin).

+- The easy way is to use [Flowplayer Drive](http://flowplayer.org/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin) paid version where everything is done for you.

+- The second way requires creating the multiple resolution files and naming them using the [predefined naming structure](https://flowplayer.org/docs/drive.html#quality-selector-plugin?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin).
+In the configuration tab you need to define the default video resolution and the other resolutions.

 = Can I test the commercial version? =

-Yes, we have some sample keys for the specfic urls
+Yes, we have some sample keys for the specific urls

 `localhost  $289122895653393`
 `127.0.0.1  $130388743137804`